 SCRS - Generally, all employees of covered employers are required to participate in and contribute to the system as a condition of employment.
-This plan covers general employees, teachers, and individuals newly elected to the South Carolina General Assembly.
-An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
-An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member.
+This plan covers general employees, teachers, and individuals first elected to the South Carolina General Assembly at or after the general election in November 2012.
+A member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
+A member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member.